apache/cordova-docs/docs/en/edge/guide/platforms/wp7/index.md

 Center](http://dev.windowsphone.com/en-us/publish) account if you want to install an app on a real device or submit it to Market Place.

-__NOTE:__ Running the SDK in Virtual Machine may present challenges.
+__NOTE__: Running the SDK in Virtual Machine may present challenges.
 Read [Windows Phone on a Mac](http://aka.ms/BuildaWP8apponaMac) for insights on developing solutions.